UniCredit says could sell Kazakh unit

-VIENNA (Reuters) - UniCredit (CRDI.MI), Italy’s biggest bank, would sell its Kazakh unit at the right price, the head of its central and eastern European operations said.
+VIENNA, Dec 19 (Reuters) - UniCredit, Italy’s biggest bank, would sell its Kazakh unit at the right price, the head of its central and eastern European operations said.

 “It depends on the price.
 Generally speaking, it has to come to a crossroads which is price, which is the right buyer,” Gianni Franco Papa told journalists.